 But the reality is that eating salmon isn’t likely to heal your pain or make the inflammation magically go away in a couple days.
 You’re going to be sore no matter what.

 Avoid anything acidic.
 This includes oranges, orange juice or other citrus fruits and their juices.
-Also avoid tomatoes and tomato sauce … at least for the first few days after the extraction.
+Also avoid tomatoes and tomato sauce … at least for the first few days after the tooth extraction.

 According to this Florida-based dental practice, don’t eat anything with seeds.
 Seeds can get stuck in the surgery site.